autistic-symposium/blockchain-science-rs/README.md

 <br>

-In this tool, we implement this strategy with the following steps:
+In this package, we implement this strategy with the following steps:

 ```
     1. general websocket monitoring